White Cell Count

 White blood cells are divided into 5 major types:

 This test measures the total count of all types of white blood cells.
 It does not measure the levels of individual types of white blood cells.

 Why do I need this test?

-You may need this test to determine if you have an infection or illness that is affecting your immune system.
-If your immune system is weakened by medication or illness, you may also need this test to see if your white blood cell count is dangerously low.
+You may need this test to find out if you have an infection or illness that is affecting your immune system.
+If your immune system is weakened by medicine or illness, you may also need this test to see if your white blood cell count is dangerously low.
 In that case, even a simple infection could be quite harmful because your body isn't able to defend itself.